Sex is one of the most important things we do.

 What factors influence these hormone levels, and how do we make the best of them?

 Estrogen Dominance: As I mentioned above, estrogen is a testosterone antagonist.
-When estrogen levels are too high relative to testosterone levels, libido plummets.
+When estrogen levels are too high relative to testosterone levels, female libido plummets.
 Women can become estrogen dominant by consuming too much soy (since soy acts as an estrogen in the body), by being overweight (since estrogen is produced in fat cells; see my book on healthy weight loss here), and by being stressed out (since estrogen can act as part of the inflammatory response).
 Women with estrogen dominance often experience symptoms of PMS, too, which does nothing to help libido.

 Yet the effects of birth control pills on women is wholly unpredictable.
 Increasing levels of one hormone might decrease another, or might increase them exponentially, depending on how the woman’s HPA axis and ovarian feedback mechanisms work.
 Women also experience a whole range of side effects on birth control pills ranging from acne to suicidal depression.
-Birth control pills are no laughing matter, and their effect on libido is wide ranging.
+Birth control pills are no laughing matter, and their effect on female libido is wide ranging.

-All that said, since birth control really is so unpredictable, birth control can play a stimulatory role on libido for a woman, especially if she has chronically low levels of sex hormones in her blood.
+All that said, since birth control really is so unpredictable, birth control can play a stimulatory role on female libido, especially if she has chronically low levels of sex hormones in her blood.
 Some women feel like a million bucks on estrogen pills.
 If that is the case, however, birth control pills are only putting a band-aid on the problem, rather than solving it at its core.
 That often requires looking at physiological problems that deplete sex hormone levels such as low body fat, stress, and energy deficits.

 Testosterone blockers: Some women get on testosterone blockers to help them with symptoms of hyperandrogenism or problems in their menstrual cycles that come from high testosterone production.
 However, blocking testosterone is as good as eliminating it entirely.
 Spironolactone and flutamide are the two most commonly used testosterone blockers.